Advisor Contact Information:

 UROP's do not count toward the department elective requirement.

 Further training in mathematics beyond the Institute requirements is strongly recommended, especially if students are interested in graduate study in economics.
 Subjects such as 18.03 (Differential Equations), 18.100 (Analysis I), and 18.06 (Linear Algebra) are especially valuable.
-Students with a special interest in formal statistics and econometrics would be well advised to substitute for 14.30 a subject such as 18.440 (Probability and Random Variables).

 The Economics Department believes that some experience with actual economic research is a vital component of MIT Economics training.
 In addition to the thesis, there are three primary channels through which undergraduate majors acquire research experience.
 The first is through the Project Lab which is required as part of 14.33 (Economics Research and Communication).
 Each student in 14.33 prepares a study of an applied economics question.
 Topics vary widely, from the measurement of how price changes affect the demand for particular products to studies of how monetary or fiscal policies have affected interest rates, unemployment, or output in various countries.
 The Project Lab in 14.33 provides an excellent opportunity for undergraduate majors to combine their knowledge of economic principles from intermediate subjects with careful data analysis to study a topic of their own choosing.